Squad Heart Rate

 - How many Bluetooth heart rate sensors can COACH version connect per session?

-- Can player activity be shown on a big screen TV?
+- Can sessions be displayed on a big screen TV?

 - How do I register a new heart rate sensor?